Predict-and-recompute conjugate gradient variants: Derivation of new variants

 A variant using a similar expression for \( \nu_k \) was suggested in \cite{mcmanus_johnson_cross_99} and briefly mentioned in \cite{carson_rozloznik_strakos_tichy_tuma_18}.
 However, one term of their formula for \( \nu_k \) has a sign difference from \cref{eqn:nuk_simplified}, and no numerical tests or rounding error analysis were provided.

-By using the expression \cref{eqn:nuk_simplified} for recursively updating \( \nu_k \), this variant can exhibit improved convergence behavior versus \CGCG, although the final accuracy can be severely impacted.
+As shown in \cref{fig:no_recompute}, if \cref{eqn:nuk_simplified} is used to recursively update \( \nu_k \), the final accuracy can be severely impacted.
 This phenomenon was observed previously in \cite{rosendale_83,johnsson_84,saad_85}, all of which study variants which use expressions for \( \nu_k \) similar to that in \MCG.
-It is caused by the updated value of \( \nu_k \) becoming negative.
+This catastrophic loss of accuracy is caused by the updated value of \( \nu_k \) becoming negative.
 In \cite{meurant_87}, Meurant suggests using the recursively-updated value of \( \nu_k \) as a \emph{predictor} for the true value in order to update any vectors required for the algorithm to proceed, and then to \emph{recompute} \( \nu_k = \langle \tilde{\vec{r}}_k,\vec{r}_k \rangle \) at the same time as the other inner products.
 We observe experimentally that using this strategy effectively brings the ultimately attainable accuracy to a level similar to that of \HSCG.
 Our rounding error analysis in \cref{sec:rounding} explains this improvement.
 This algorithm, denoted \PRCG, is given in \cref{alg:pr_pcg}.
 Note that we use a prime (``~\('\)~'') to distinguish the recursively updated quantity \( \nu'_k \) from the explicitly computed quantity \( \nu_k \).

 It is not hard to see that \cref{eqn:nuk_simplified} can be simplified further.
 Indeed, observing that \( \langle \tilde{\vec{s}}_k, \vec{r}_k \rangle = \langle \vec{p}_k, \vec{s}_k \rangle \), which follows from the \( \vec{A} \)-orthogonality of \( \vec{p}_k \) and \( \vec{p}_{k-1} \), and using the expression \( \alpha_k = \nu_k / \mu_k = \langle \tilde{\vec{r}}_k, \vec{r}_k \rangle / \langle \vec{p}_k, \vec{s}_k \rangle \), we can write